-Goal 2 may be evaluated by encouraging and facilitating student involvement in internships and other experiential learning projects for which they earn course credits toward their degree.
+Goal 2 may be evaluated by encouraging and facilitating student involvement in internships, domestic and/or international service projects and other experiential learning ventures for which they earn course credits toward their degree.
 The department also assesses students' knowledge by encouraging them to participate in study abroad programs.
 Upon their return, we ask students to produce a written self-evaluation of what they learned while abroad.